parallelwindfarms/parareal/paper/paper.md

 # Statement of need

 Our motivation for creating this package was the resolution of Computational Fluid Dynamics (CFD) problems.
-In particular, with OpenFOAM[^1] [@openfoam], one of the most popular software suites in the field of CFD.
+In particular, with OpenFOAM, one of the most popular software suites in the field of CFD.

 CFD is a branch of physics that uses computational methods such as numerical analysis to address problems